The format of the data files is defined by the

 <blank> <s> </s>

-The script can be run directly on training files:
+The script can be run directly on tokenized files.
+For example the command:

 opennmt.inputters.SequenceRecordInputter expects a file with serialized TFRecords.
 We propose 2 ways to create this file, choose the one that is the easiest for you: